Glorious Gravel – Off Road Adventures in Cycling

 You will be greeted at the finish line with a beer & food available from our food truck.
 Perfect to chat about your day with fellow riders.

-25th July: GPX files and pre ride briefing video sent by email to each rider.
+17th June: GPX files and pre ride briefing sent by email to each rider.

-27th July – 7.45am: Ride village in Talnotry opens.
+20th June: 7.30am: Ride village at Talnotry opens.
 Collecting your ride number takes approx 10 mins.

 Setting out from just north of Newton Stewart, this glorious route starts with a bang with the toughest climb of the day coming straight away – 3km at 5.5% on the gravel.